JoshMarler/react-juce/CONTRIBUTING.md

 - Priority will be established by way of labels
 - Timelines will be established by way of milestones

+# Style Guide

+For javascript, typescript, markdown and yaml we enforce default [prettier](https://prettier.io/) formatting via a pipeline check.
+You can set up your IDE to format automatically, instantiate our formatting pre-commit hook by running `npm i && npx husky install` in the top-level directory, or ad-hoc by running `npm run beautify`.

-Finally, we don't yet have a coding style guideline, so please try to adhere to the style you see in the codebase.
+On the C++ side, we don't yet have a coding style guideline, so please try to adhere to the style you see in the codebase.
 We will aim to get some tooling involved soon to ameliorate that situation!

 ## Thank you